 - Speech therapy

-As your child’s time draws to a close, we will work closely with you, your child, and the treatment team to determine the next best steps in his or her recovery journey.
+As your child’s time draws to a close, we will work closely with you, your child, and the autism treatment team at our facility to determine the next best steps in their journey.
 Some of our clients will enter a wavier program, which is a program that provides in-home services to assist individuals with daily activities.
-Other clients may work with case managers who can connect clients and their families with outpatient resources that will allow for their continued success.
+Other clients may work with our autism treatment facility’s case managers who can connect clients and their families with outpatient resources that will allow for their continued success.